-DESCRIBE THE CAPACITY TO ADMINISTER COVID-19 DIAGNOSTIC TESTS TO ALL RESIDENTS AND STAFF IF THE FACILITY EXPERIENCES AN OUTBREAK
+13. DESCRIBE THE CAPACITY TO ADMINISTER COVID-19 DIAGNOSTIC TESTS TO ALL RESIDENTS AND STAFF IF THE FACILITY EXPERIENCES AN OUTBREAK

-St. Anne Home in partnership with our laboratory partners has the capacity to test approximately all of our Nursing Facility and Personal Care Home residents and staff within five days. subject to staff availability and testing supplies.
+St. Anne Home in partnership with our laboratory partners has the capacity to test approximately our Nursing Facility and Personal Care Home residents and staff within five days subject to staff availability and testing supplies.

-St. Anne Home has at least 4 staff that have been trained to administer the COVID-19 diagnostic test.
+St. Anne Home has at least 4 staff that have been trained and found competent to administer the COVID-19 diagnostic test through proper specimen collection technique.
 On demand tests are also available between specified time frames that may be different each day.
-Specimen collection can be performed by both St. Anne Home employees or by the Excela Health / Westmoreland Regional Hospital Laboratory employees (or by another properly designated third party) depending on the number of tests that need to be performed in one day.
+Specimen collection can be performed by both St. Anne Home employees or by the Excela Health / Westmoreland Regional Hospital Laboratory employees depending on the number of tests that need to be performed in one day.